ni/nimble/packages/nimble-components/src/table/specs/table-column-specs/table-column-formatted-text.md

 ##### Date Column

 Nimble could introduce `nimble-table-column-date-text` which maps date-time values to localized strings.
 The API will be specified in a future update to this document.
-It will need to consider cases like date formatting (both for locale and other reasons) and how to provide localized strings.
+It will need to consider cases like date formatting (both for locale and other reasons) and how to provide localized strings, possibly by exposing [the native browser `Intl.DateTimeFormat` API](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Intl/DateTimeFormat).

+---

+_These sections will be populated in a future update_

 ### API